 A specific procedure applies to an Emergency Action.
 The Council must determine that an emergency situation exists by majority vote, then forward its decision to the Regional Director of NMFS.
 The Regional Director will review and send to the Secretary of Commerce.
 Upon the Secretary’s approval and publication in the Federal Register, the proposed emergency regulation becomes final.
 The emergency regulation remains in effect for 90 days and can be extended for an additional 90 days.
 Emergency regulations may be followed by the amendment procedure to make the change permanent after public input.
 Also, interim rules to prevent and address overfishing may remain in effect for 180 days and can be extended for an additional 180 days.

 Exempted Fishing Permit

+The MSA gives leeway to Councils to authorize different types of fishing within an FMP under the discretionary provisions in 16 U.S.C. § 1853(b).
 An exempted fishing permit (EFP) allows a Council to authorize certain fishing practices to see if different methods are effective.
 Before an EFP takes effect, the Council must publish notice of the application to allow public comment.